RachelGreenwood/Contact-List-App/README.md

 <!-- Insert logo here -->

 # Overview
-Contact List is an application that shows users their contacts, allows them to find details on those contacts, and add and save new contacts.
+Say Hello, World is an application that shows users their contacts, allows them to find details on those contacts, and add and save new contacts.
 <!-- Link to hosted app site, example syntax below -->
 <!-- > https://whatsinmyfridgeapp.herokuapp.com/ -->